 As part of these specialized cohort programs, students are closely mentored by caring and experienced Honors and Enrichment staff members.
 They also meet regularly with their groups and sometimes take classes especially designed for their interests.

-Some of the programs, such as the Holster and Rowe scholars programs, are the result of generous gifts from alumni and friends of the Honors Program, while others are the result of collaborations between the Honor Program and the UConn schools of Medicine, Dental Medicine, Law, and Pharmacy.
+Some of the programs, such as the Holster and Rowe scholars programs, are the result of generous gifts from alumni and friends of the Honors Program, while others are the result of collaborations between the Honor Program and the UConn schools of Medicine, Dental Medicine, and Law.

 These signature UConn Honors Programs are sources of pride for the entire Honors community.
 All are highly competitive and require an application.